 Back then, the lights of the classical revival courthouse, constructed from 1852 to 1854, would turn on by themselves from room to room, and they were so brilliant that many thought the building was on fire.

 “It got to the point that people in our neighbourhood wouldn’t report it anymore because they knew it was the spirits walking around doing whatever,” she recalled.

-Doors would slam “really loud” and at 10 o’clock in the evening, when everyone was winding down for sleep, residents would hear a woman crying.
+Doors would slam “really loud” and at 10 p.m., when everyone was winding down for sleep, residents would hear a woman crying.

 “My dad would run out, thinking someone was in trouble,” she said.
 “That was just the guy he was.”